Healthdirect Free Australian health advice you can count on.

 Resources and support

-The Australian Thyroid Foundation offers further information on definitions, causes, conditions and treatments, as well as questions to ask your doctor.
+The Australian Thyroid Foundation has further information on, causes, conditions and treatments, as well as questions to ask your doctor.

 Learn more here about the development and quality assurance of healthdirect content.